-- Design must have green space appropriate for its location.
+- Must have green space appropriate for its location.

-- Design must have a water feature (can be seasonal).
+- Must have a water feature (can be seasonal).

-- Design should encourage play by a variety of age groups.
+- Should encourage play by a variety of age groups.

 Optional: You may include a brief written description of your design process.